Dead Confederate: History

 On September 16, 2008, the band released its first LP, Wrecking Ball, on the TAO label.
 The band recorded the album earlier that year with producer Mike McCarthy in Austin.

 The band toured the album nationwide, including shows with Dinosaur Jr, and in Europe with A Place To Bury Strangers and J Mascis.

 On October 10, Dead Confederate made its first national television appearance, performing The Rat on Late Night with Conan O'Brien.
 Four months later, the song spent a week at No. 39 on the Billboard Alternative Songs chart.

 In 2009, the band signed a deal with Kartel in the UK and Europe, which saw "Wrecking Ball" released on October 26, 2009, with a selection of the tracks from the band's debut EP as bonus material.

 The band released its second LP, Sugar, in North America on October 24, 2010, and in the UK and Europe on September 13.
 The album was recorded with producer John Agnello in Hoboken, New Jersey, during record-setting snowfall, a factor that influenced the album's title.
 Morris described the album as being "more upbeat and psychedelic" than Wrecking Ball and revealed that the band deliberately didn't work on the arrangements for the songs until just days before entering the studio.

 In the summer of 2010, the band co-headlined a US tour with Alberta Cross—the "DC/AC" tour, and also toured Europe and England in February 2011 as co-headliners with UK and Europe label mates The Whigs.

-In a February 2011 interview, Senn stated that the band was working on EP of b-sides from the Sugar album sessions, however this was never released.
+In a February 2011 interview, Senn stated that the band was working on an EP of B-sides from the Sugar album sessions, however this was never released.

-Following a number of live dates with different drummers, the band announced in August 2011 that found member, drummer Jason Scarboro had left the band to "start a family".
+Following a number of live dates with different drummers, the band announced in August 2011 that drummer Jason Scarboro had left the band to "start a family".
 The band set to work on their third studio album in early 2012 with Andy LeMaster and Drive-By Truckers producer David Barbe at Chase Park Transduction in Athens.
-The album In The Marrow was released in April 2013 via the band's own Redeye Distribution distributed Spiderbomb Records, which according to Morriss is a "kind of a culmination of all the stuff we’ve done" and features new drummer JJ Bower and guests Thayer Sarrano and Matt Stoessel.
-In December 2012, the band released the EP Peyote People featuring tracks recorded following the album sessions digitally though their official website.
-The EP features guest musicians in addition to the band, and was potentially going to be released not as Dead Confederate but as Peyote People.
+The album In The Marrow was released in April 2013 via the band's own Redeye Distribution distributed Spiderbomb Records, which according to Morriss is a "kind of a culmination of all the stuff we’ve done" and featured new drummer JJ Bower and guests Thayer Sarrano and Matt Stoessel.
+In December 2012, the band released the EP Peyote People, featuring tracks recorded following the album sessions digitally though their official website.
+The EP featured guest musicians in addition to the band, and was potentially going to be released not as Dead Confederate but as Peyote People.